 The use of child labour is strictly forbidden.

-First Grade International’s Recruitment Policy
+First Grade International Ltd.’s Recruitment Policy:

 As a company we will endeavour, through appropriate training, to ensure that employees making selection and recruitment decisions will not discriminate, whether consciously or unconsciously, in making these decisions.
 Job descriptions, where used, will be in line with the equal opportunities policies, with all new employees being subject to pre-employment checks to confirm their identity and right to work in the UK.

-Here at First Grade International we are committed to ensuring that all our suppliers adhere to the highest of standards of ethics.
+Here at First Grade International Ltd. we are committed to ensuring that all our suppliers adhere to the highest standard of ethics.
 Therefore, our suppliers are required to demonstrate that they provide safe working conditions, act ethically and within the law in their use of labour and treat workers with dignity and respect.
 Failure to comply with the Modern Slavery Act (2015) will result in the termination of the business relationship.

 Due Diligence Processes

-Steps to Assess and Manage Risks
+Steps to assess and manage risks

 All our staff, customers and other business partners are encouraged to report any incidence or suspicion of modern slavery at the earliest opportunity to: